mivano/azure-cost-cli/README.md

 ## Output formats

 The tool supports multiple output formats.
 The default is `Console` which will output the results to the console.
 You can specify a different format using the `--output` parameter.
+The different commands generate different outputs using the specified formatter.
 The following formats are supported:

 ### Console

 The default output format.
 It will output the results to the console in a graphical way.
+For example the accumulated costs:

 ![](screenshot.png)

 ### Json / JsonC